NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Devices Management/Get Device Data API.md

 # Device API Design

 ## ***GET*** /V1/CMDB/Devices/DeviceRawData
-Call this API to get the raw data for specified devices by device hostname or mgmIp.
+Call this API to get the raw data for specified devices by device hostname or mgmtIp.
 Currently we only support the data from current baseline.

 ## Detail Information